abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 ## Mapping Entity to Database

-The next step is to configure Entity Framework Core `DbContext` class for the new entity.
+The next step is to configure Entity Framework Core `DbContext` class and the database for the new entity.

-### Add a DbSet Property
+### Add a `DbSet` Property

 Open the `ProductsDbContext` in the `ModularCrm.Products.EntityFrameworkCore` project and add a new `DbSet` property for the `Product` entity.
 The final `Product.cs` file content should be the following: